Tanin69/gdc-toolbox/README.md

 * user can change list order and column width
 * the configuration of the list is locally saved (column order, height, sort, etc)

+### Embed API

+Embed API is used, notably for discord embed

 ## Installation

 ### First installation